univention/univention-keycloak-app/docs/keycloak-app/use-cases.rst

 Configuration of the identity provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. admonition:: Apply the steps to the following systems

+   **Each** Keycloak instance in your UCS domain

 To configure this scenario run the following steps on each :program:`Keycloak`
 instance in your UCS domain.

 .. code-block:: console
+   :caption: Configure single sign-on |FQDN| to identical values
+   :name: use-case-same-fqdn-as-host-idp-listing

    $ FQDN="portal.example.test"
    $ SSO_PATH="/auth"